eshvk/moleskine/README.md

 TODO
 ----

-1. Figure out how to have categories.
+1. How to have categories.
-2. Connect Flickr account for pictures.
-3. Take the font and width from pageturner theme.
-4. Take the idea of having a portfolio from cleanpress.
-5. Use LSI to generate similar posts.
+2. Does a twitter feed make sense?
+3. Change the angry red lines over links.
+4. Simple Javascript support
+5. A portfolio? look at skedasis for ideas.
+6. Salvage more from the old theme (mathjax etc)